frederic-perez/AmE-dictionary/data/idioms.md

 __come to think of it__ _Come to think of it, I haven’t seen too many bullshitters since the war started._
 __come together__ :three::hammer:
 __come-one-come-all__
-__comfort food__ Particular dishes or food items that are meant to ease emotional pain upon consumption, as by reminding one of home or childhood.
+__comfort food__ :two: Particular dishes or food items that are meant to ease emotional pain upon consumption, as by reminding one of home or childhood.
 Often, such food is high in calories or carbohydrates. _Did Mom make mac and cheese tonight?
-I’m definitely in need of some comfort food._
+I’m definitely in need of some comfort food._ _Comfort food like chicken wings, chicken and steak sandwiches, shrimp, ousters and more._
 __coming-of-age__ :four: Describing something, such as a book or film, that focuses on a character’s maturation to adulthood. _Her coming-of-age novel focuses on a child born into poverty who goes on to be a Harvard graduate._
 __compare (someone or something) to (someone or something)__ _A city park whose beauty compares to many of our country’s national parks._
 __comparisons are odious__ It is unhelpful, unfair, or misleading to draw comparisons between people or things, especially when done flippantly or inappropriately. _A: “How would you compare Sarah’s current boyfriend with her last?”
 B: “Comparisons are odious, dear.
 Let’s not go down that road.”_
-__concrete jungle__ An overcrowded, unsafe and/or crime-ridden urban environment or city, characterized by the congestion of large buildings and roads.
+__concrete jungle__ :two: An overcrowded, unsafe and/or crime-ridden urban environment or city, characterized by the congestion of large buildings and roads. _After years living in that concrete jungle, I’m looking forward to being in a place with a bit of grass and friendly neighbors._
 __connect the dots__
 __connect up__ To attach or link something to something else. _Let me just connect up these two cords, and then everything should be running again._
-__conspicuous consumption__ :two: The lavish expenditure of money or acquisition of expensive items as a public display of one’s wealth or financial success.
+__conspicuous consumption__ :three: The lavish expenditure of money or acquisition of expensive items as a public display of one’s wealth or financial success. _In rapidly developing economies, conspicuous consumption becomes more and more prevalent as a means for those who have done well to flaunt their new economic status._
 __contend with (someone or something) for (something)__ To compete against someone or something for something. _Andy hasn’t trained enough to contend with other swimmers his age for a win.
 If you push him to enter this race, he’ll just end up disappointed._
-__control freak__ :two::hammer:
+__contrary to popular opinion__ Opposite to what is popularly or generally expected or believed.
+Usually used to introduce such a statement. _Contrary to popular opinion, higher taxes end up benefiting people more than lower ones._
+__control freak__ :three: Someone who has an obsessive or compulsive need to control every aspect of a situation and/or the ways in which others act. _My father can be such a control freak sometimes, always dictating how I should be living my life._
 __cool (one’s) heels__ To wait, sometimes so that one becomes calmer or more composed.
 __cool customer__ :dart: Someone who remains even-tempered, especially in stressful situations. _Brad is such a cool customer.
 Nothing ever seems to bother him._
 __cool head__ The ability to remain calm and rational during stressful situations. _The successful outcome of the hostage situation was due to the police officer°s cool head._
+__cool headed__
 __cool it__
 __cool your jets!__ Calm down!
 This caution began with air force pilots reducing their jet planes’ air speed and, by so doing, reducing strain on the engine caused by excess heat.
 Among similar “relax!” phrases are “hold your horses!” “chill out!” “keep your pants on!” and “don’t get your bowels in an uproar!”
 __coop up__ To restrict someone or something to a particular, usually small, space for a length of time.
 A noun or pronoun can be used between “coop” and “up.” _Just let the dogs run in the yard—they’ve been cooped up all day._ _After that snowstorm cooped us up for days, we were thrilled to leave the house again._